brandadrian/sky-tracker-mcp/README.md

 1. Clone the repository.
 2. Configure API keys and settings in `appsettings.json`.
 You can also leave it empty but with limited access to open sky api.
 3. Build and run the solution using Visual Studio or `dotnet` CLI
-4. Connect with an MCP client and chat with open sky network
+4. Connect with an MCP client and chat with open sky network.

+## Limitations
+Note that getting more than 500 flights leads to wrong results of some clients.
+Thus it is recommended to as specific questions about an area or aircraft yet.
+This will be improved in future.

 ## Requirements
 - .NET 8.0 SDK